We are all witnessing a process of transformation in recruitment.

 You may wonder how to put this information into practice?
 My suggestion to you is:

-- Deliver your message to applicant not only by e-mail but also by mobile text (SMS).
+- Deliver your message to an applicant not only by e-mail but also by mobile text (SMS).

 - Make it unique by enclosing personalized video in which HR Specialist invites applicants to the interview.
 Such video messages highly support Your branding strategy and show your professional attitude and commitment to the recruiting process.
 Furthermore, videos for business has become the most powerful way of business communication [source].
 Squeeze the lemon and make full use out of it.